Best Ultralight Sleeping Pads of 2025

 While inflatable pads can get holes, you can also patch them almost indefinitely, so if you take care of them, they can outlast foam pads.
 Inspect the thickness of an inflatable sleeping pad’s fabric to estimate its probable puncture resistance.
 Higher denier fabrics, such as those found on the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad, are more puncture-resistant than lower denier ones.

 Baffles are another point of failure for inflatable pads.
-Over time, internal welds can begin to fail, and the pad may bubble, but we’ve found that companies are generally happy to warranty pads in such cases.
+Over time, internal welds can begin to fail, and the pad may bubble, but we’ve found that companies are generally happy to warranty pads if this happens.
+We didn’t have this issue arise with any of the pads included in this guide.

 Comfort

 If that’s you, opt for an inflatable pad instead of a foam pad.
 Our testers all agree that inflatable pads are more comfortable.
-Some of us also have found rectangular pads to be more stable and comfortable than mummy-shaped pads.
-Quilted pads, like the Big Agnes Zoom UL Insulated or the Sea to Summit Ultralight Insulated Air Sleeping Mat, tend to be cozier than pads with vertical or horizontal baffles, including the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.
+Some of us have also found rectangular pads to be more stable and comfortable than mummy-shaped pads.
+Quilted pads, like the Sea to Summit Ultralight Insulated Air Sleeping Mat, tend to be cozier than pads with vertical or horizontal baffles, like the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.

 Above are some of the sleeping pads we tested for size comparison.
 From left to right are the Therm-a-Rest NeoAir XLite Sleeping Pad, Therm-a-Rest NeoAir UberLite Sleeping Pad, NEMO Switchback Ultralight Sleeping Pad, Gossamer Gear Thinlight Foam Pad 1/8″, Sea to Summit Ether Light XT Air Sleeping Mat, Therm-a-Rest NeoAir XTherm Max Sleeping Pad, and Sea to Summit Ultralight Insulated Air Sleeping Mat.
 Photo: iRunFar/Ben Kilbourne